imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management.md

 In this chapter, we will learn:

-- the processes of generating randomness to make your password harder for someone to brute-force
+- The processes of generating randomness to make your password harder for someone to brute-force

 - How to use the KeePassX database to generate and store your passwords